-You need to tell the DSS® receiver which VCR brand you are using.
+When you connect a VCR Controller, you need to tell the DSS® receiver which VCR brand you are using.

 - 1. Press MENU•SELECT on the remote to bring up the Main menu. - 2.
-Point to Options and press MENU SELECT. - 3.
-Point to System Options and press MENU SELECT. - 4.
+Point to Options and press MENU•SELECT. - 3.
+Point to System Options and press MENU•SELECT. - 4.
 Point to Set VCR Type and press MENU•SELECT.